psi4/psi4numpy/Self-Consistent-Field/README.md

 ====================================

 The following codes are available:
-- `RHF.dat`: A simple RHF program.
+- `RHF.dat`: A simple Restricted Hartree-Fock (RHF) program.
 - `RHF_DIIS.dat`: A RHF program that uses direct inversion of the iterative subspace (DIIS) to accelerate convergence.
 - `RHF_libJK.dat`: A RHF program that uses Psi4's libJK to evaluate J and K matrices.
 - `SORHF.dat`: A second-order RHF program.
 Uses the electronic hessian to facilitate quadratic convergence.
+- `CPHF.dat`: A Coupled-Perturbed RHF code for dipole polarizabilities.
 - `helper_HF.py`: A HF helper program.

 Helper HF initialization: